22119 N. Interstate 35

 Valero / 16075 N. Interstate 35

 As of 2014, "Gator Truck Stop" featured Exxon gas and a Church's Chicken.
-After Road Ranger sniped Church's from it (see the Road Ranger entry), the space was briefly filled with Krispy Krunchy, and is now Taco Chi.
-Around the time of Church's departure, it also converted to Valero.
+After Road Ranger sniped Church's from it (see the Road Ranger entry), the space was briefly filled with Krispy Krunchy, and later Taco Chi (as of May 2023 this was Compadres Mexican Restaurant).
+Around the time of Church's departure, the gas station also converted to Valero.

 The convenience store facade also featured a dome over the entrance, making it look a bit like a mosque or temple, but that was removed in 2019.